kapouer/express-dom/README.md

 ## Plugins and helpers

-A helper can change view, location, input depending on request - would rarely need to change the response, but can return a failed promise that will be passed as next(err).
+A helper can change view, location, input depending on request.

+It should avoid ending the response, and should instead return `Promise.reject(val)`, which in turn calls `next(val)`, deferring the response to the next middleware, route, or error handler.

 A plugin can listen to page events, change settings before the page is loaded, define input/output, access request/response.